Nadia Jamil

+Nadia Jamil (نادیہ جمیل) (Born: 13 October 1972), also known as Nadia Fazal Jamil, is a Pakistani actress and host.
+Jamil started her career in late 1990s and has appeared in several television productions since then.
+Besides television, she has worked in theater as well.
+Her television appearances include Dhoop Mein Sawan (1998), Mere Paas Paas (2005), Meri Jaan (2009), Behadd (2013) and Damsa (2019).
+Her accolades include three nominations of Lux Style Awards.

 Early life and education

-Jamil was born in London on October 19, 1975 but moved to Lahore when she was nine.
+Jamil was born in London on 13 October 1972, but moved to Lahore when she was nine.
 She attended the school of Convent of Jesus and Mary, Lahore.
-She holds a Masters of English degree in Literature.
+She holds a Master of English degree in literature.